webplatform/docs/css/data_types/image/index.md

 ---
-title: image
+title: <image>
+readiness: 'Ready to Use'
+standardization_status: 'W3C Candidate Recommendation'
+summary: 'The &lt;image&gt; CSS data type represents graphical content.
+Images are usually specified with the url() function, but may also be created with a gradient function.
+Other syntaxes are defined but not widely implemented.'
 tags:
   - Data
   - Type
   - CSS
-readiness: 'Ready to Use'
-standardization_status: 'W3C Candidate Recommendation'
-summary: 'The <image> CSS data type represents graphical content.
-Images are usually specified with the url() function, but may also be created with a gradient function.
-Other syntaxes are defined but not widely implemented.'
 uri: 'css/data types/image'

 ---
-# \<image\>

-## Summary
+## <span>Summary</span>

-The \<image\> CSS data type represents graphical content.
+The &lt;image&gt; CSS data type represents graphical content.
 Images are usually specified with the url() function, but may also be created with a gradient function.
 Other syntaxes are defined but not widely implemented.

  In CSS, images may be used as property values for backgrounds, borders, custom list bullets and for pseudo-element content.
 The `<image>` data type is introduced in CSS3; in CSS 2.1 and earlier the only way to specify an image was with the [`url()` function](/css/functions/url()) and so the `<uri>` data type was sufficient.